-- Creating or buying good prizes
+- Creating or buying desirable prizes

-- Creating good memories with friends
+- Making great memories with friends

 Themed Christmas hunt example

-So, what other kinds of themes are out there?
+So, what other themes are out there?

 Step 2: Make a list of tasks for the participants!